-From drama to dance to downtown ministry, you never know what activities you might stumble upon.
+Tyndale's student clubs are student initiated.
+It is an opportunity for students to gather together with like minded passions and concerns for the world we live in.
+Students can find clubs with academic focuses such as Philosophy, Psychology, or History as well as social and arts focus clubs like Poetry, Hip Hop, and social justice.
+You never know what activities you might stumble upon.
 Connect with people who share your passion, or explore a brand new hobby in one of Tyndale’s student organizations.
-If you don’t find a student organization that interests you, initiate your own by getting in touch with Neil Lamont at email@example.com.
+If you don’t find a student organization that interests you, initiate your own by emailing email@example.com.

 Social Justice Club

-Description: Our mission is to represent the cause of life both on and off the Tyndale campus, to witness to the dignity of all human life from conception until natural death, and to address the injustices of abortion and active euthanasia in Canada by (i) providing various educational opportunities (e.g., running conferences, lectures, and workshops featuring pro-life speakers), and (ii) participating in peaceful and legal forms of protest (e.g., Life Chain and March for Life) to defend the rights of the unborn.
+Their mission is to represent the cause of life both on and off the Tyndale campus, to witness to the dignity of all human life from conception until natural death.
+They focus on addressing the injustices of abortion and active euthanasia in Canada.
+They have organized such educational events as conferences, lectures, and workshops featuring pro-life speakers.
+They have also take their knowledge and actively seek to make changes through participating in peaceful and legal forms of protest (e.g.., Life Chain and March for Life) to defend the rights of the unborn.

 Hip Hop Club

-Every Wednesday in Room 1007, the Tyndale Hip Hop Club holds a one-hour workshop starting at 4:30.We focus primarily on the rapping aspect of hip hop and how one can use their craft to glorify God after mastering it.
+Students can explore and express themselves through the artistic expression of rapping and hip hop.
+There have held weekly one-hour workshops for anyone that is interested.
+They focus primarily on the rapping aspect of hip hop and how one can use their craft to glorify God after mastering it.
 All are welcome!